LanthDeveloper/gif_app/README.md

 GIF APP SEARCH is a web application developed where users can explore different gifs.

 # Features
-Developed with React.
+- Responsive interface adaptable for mobile and desktop devices.
-Responsive interface adaptable for mobile and desktop devices.
+- GIF search has GIPHY GIF integration.
-GIF search has GIPHY GIF integration.
+- Developed with React.

 # Live Demo
 You can see a live demo of this project at: https://gif-app-pro.vercel.app/